-This crunchy, low-calorie snack contains vitamins A, B, and C, which can help boost your dog’s immune system and overall health.
+This crunchy treat contains vitamins A, B, and C, which can help boost your dog’s immune system and overall health.

 Cucumbers contain nearly no fats and oils.
 They are however, loaded with nutrients like potassium, copper, magnesium, biotin, and vitamins K, C, and B-1.
 The high water content in cucumbers will help hydrate your dog, so they’re especially good for summer and active days.
 They also deliver phytonutrients that can help fight the bacteria that contributes to bad breath.
 Cool!

 A crunchy source of iron, calcium, fiber, folic acid, niacin, potassium, beta-carotene, and vitamins A, C, and K, green beans are another excellent choice.
 Only feed fresh or canned varieties minus the salt.